YunoHost-Apps/invidious_ynh/README.md

 If you don't have YunoHost, please consult [the guide](https://yunohost.org/#/install) to learn how to install it.*

 ## Overview
-Invidious is an alternative front-end to YouTube.
+Invidious is an alternative front-end for accessing YouTube videos without going through youtube.com.

 **Shipped version:** 0.20.1